Zyber09/ForeverPreds/README.md

 - Drag the file `ForeverPreds.dll` to your plugins folder
 - Start Gorilla Tag if needed

+## Changelog (original by IIDK, you can find his release [here](https://github.com/iiDk-the-actual/ForeverPreds/releases/latest))
+   - Better Looking GUI
+   - Saving  (uses bepinex config)
+   - Loading (uses bepinex config)
+   Not rlly a big change but idc
 > This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
-Portions of the materials contained herein are property of Another Axiom LLC. © 2025 Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. Â© 2025 Another Axiom LLC.